Hyndavi483/Terraform/README.md

 # Terraform

 # Ec2 Creation --> About how to create Ec2 instance
-Creating Modular Infrastructure with Terraform Modules Unlock the potential of reusability with Terraform modules.
-Understand how modules enable you to create shareable and organized infrastructure components.

-Local Values and Data Sources Simplify complex expressions using local values.
-Dive into data sources and learn how to fetch data from existing resources or external systems, enhancing your configurations' flexibility.

-Using Variables and Inputs with Modules Explore the versatility of using variables within modules to customize their behavior.
-Learn how inputs work within modules and the benefits they offer.

-Leveraging Outputs from Modules Utilize module outputs to access critical information or propagate data to your root configuration.
-Learn how to make your modules more informative and useful.

-Exploring Terraform Registry for Modules Embark on a journey through the Terraform Registry.
-Discover pre-built, community-contributed modules and learn how to incorporate them into your own configurations.

 Creation of ec2 instance by using terraform script